Chigzzer/css-exercises/flex/07-flex-layout-2/README.md

 - `flex-wrap` will help get the cards aligned correctly.
 -  Make sure you define how much space the cards should take up, in order for `flex-wrap` to work as intended.

+# What I learnt
+* I seem to overuse the flex: property and use it when not needed.
+* I realised I need to learn more about difference between gap/margin/padding.
 ## Desired outcome

 ![desired outcome](./desired-outcome.png)